 This equation was used to generate the table shown to the right.

 Despite the popularity of Benford's law, there are relatively few tools available to non-technical analysts who wish to apply it.
-I was able to find numerous examples written in either Python or R, but these cannot be used without necessary software, i.e. compilers and editors, and required coding skills.
-I also found a few spreadsheet templates which were too complex for easy reuse and limited to relatively small datasets, in addition to the usual spreadsheet issues.
+I was able to find numerous examples written in either Python or R, but these cannot be used without necessary software, i.e., compilers and editors, and required coding skills.
+I also found a few spreadsheet templates which were too complicated for easy reuse and limited to relatively small datasets, in addition to the usual spreadsheet issues.

 - Import a dataset

 - Extract the first digits and count their frequency

 - Calculate the percentage distribution for each digit